TuxVinyards/qqX/README.md

 - Maintains quickemu 4.9.2 but gives you the [new Quickemu code,](https://github.com/TuxVinyards/qqX/wiki/FreeBird)  as of Apr 25, which people are starting to download and use.

-- The Quickemu CLI and API are basically in place.
-There are still a few problems to sort with Windows and language support but it [generally works](https://github.com/quickemu-project/quickemu/issues/1113)  for international English.
-MacOS Sonoma can now be downloaded, with a [bit of patience.](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help#macos-hangs-when-running-the-setup)
+- Windows [generally works](https://github.com/quickemu-project/quickemu/issues/1113) for international English and MacOS Sonoma can now be downloaded, with a [bit of patience.](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help#macos-hangs-when-running-the-setup)

+- Quickemu's new CLI and API are now usable.

 - Testing for qqX has carried out so far on Fedora 40, Arch and different Ubuntu flavors.